3d-partons/partons/doc/markdown/partons_with_eclipse.md

 # Preparation of Eclipse to work with PARTONS {#eclipse_preparation}

-If you are using [our virtual machine](@ref vm), you may skip this section and go directly to the [summary](@ref eclipse_summary), as Eclipse provided there is fully configured to work with %PARTONS.
-However, if you want to use your own installation, without the virtual machine, the tutorial found in this section will help you configure Eclipse properly.
+If you are using [our virtual machine](@ref vm), you may skip this section, as Eclipse provided there is fully configured to work with %PARTONS.
+However, if you want to use your own installation, without the virtual machine, the tutorial found in this section will help you to configure Eclipse properly.

 ## Installation {#eclipse_preparation_installation}

 You will need Eclipse (platform base), Eclipse CDT (support for C++) and EGit (plugin for Git revision control, if you want to clone the repositories directly from within Eclipse).
-At Linux systems the installation of those component can be achieved by using repositories:
+At Linux systems the installation of those component can be achieved by using the repositories:
 ~~~~~~~~~~~~~{.sh}
 # on Debian-like (Debian, Ubuntu, etc.) distribution
 sudo apt-get install eclipse-cdt eclipse-egit